jazzband/django-polymorphic/docs/admin.rst

 For models with a generic foreign key, there is a :class:`~polymorphic.admin.GenericStackedPolymorphicInline` class available.

 When the inline is included to a normal :class:`~django.contrib.admin.ModelAdmin`, make sure the :class:`~polymorphic.admin.PolymorphicInlineSupportMixin` is included.
-This is not needed when the admin inherits from the :class:`~polymorphic.admin.PolymorphicParentModelAdmin` / :class:`~polymorphic.admin.PolymorphicChildModelAdmin` classes.
+This is not needed when the admin inherits from the :class:`~polymorphic.admin.PolymorphicParentModelAdmin` or :class:`~polymorphic.admin.PolymorphicChildModelAdmin` classes.

 In the following example, the ``PaymentInline`` supports several types.
 These are defined as separate inline classes.
 The child classes can be nested for clarity, but this is not a requirement.

 .. code-block:: python